JeromeJGuay/dcs5/README.md

 # Dcs5 Controller app

-NOT UP TO DATE FOR THE CURRENT RELEASE.
-CONTACT ME FOR HELP

-This python (python 3.10) application provides graphical interface to interact (GUI) with a BigFin Dcs5 XT measuring board via Bluetooth.
+This python (python 3.10) application provides graphical interface to interact (GUI) with a BigFin Dcs5 XT or MICRO measuring board via Bluetooth.
-The application will turn stylus input on the measuring board into keyboard inputs basically turning the dcs5 measuring board into a wireless keyboard.
+The application turn stylus inputs on the measuring board into keyboard entry, essentially turning the dcs5 measuring board into a wireless keyboard.
 A Marel Marine Scale can also be connected to the application.
-See the project [marel_marine_scale_controller](https://github.com/iml-gddaiss/marel_marine_scale_controller) for more information.
+See the project [marel_marine_scale_controller](https://github.com/iml-gddaiss/marel_marine_scale_controller) for more information and how to set up the scale.

 # Download from releases
 Downloading the Dcs5 Controller App from the latest release.